stderr-enst/jobefficiency/episodes/02_resourcerequirements.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How many resources should it request initially?
-- What options does the scheduler give to request resources?
+- What scheduler options exist to request resources?
 - How do I know if they are used well?
 - How large is my HPC cluster?